-Peter and Katherine Witner are Southern California super-yuppies with great jobs but no center to their lives.
-When they both lose their jobs and begin marital infidelities, their solution is to start their own business together.
-In order to find meaning to their empty lives, they follow various New Age gurus and other such groups.
-Eventually, they hit rock bottom and have make some hard decisions.Written by
+A 'grown-up' film about adult relationships, and the vapidness of new ageism.
+Peter and Katherine Witner are well-off, SoCal yuppies.
+They're intelligent, and have great jobs but no centre - no real foundation which gives messaging to their lives - just very hedonistic, and emotionally immature.
+When they both lose their jobs, they begin to have sex with various partners.
+As a solution to their situation; they decide to start a business, together, and in order to find meaning to their empty lives, they turn to various new age gurus, and other such groups.
+Eventually, they emotionally hit rock bottom, and must make some hard decisions.Written by

 Was this review helpful to you?